maxsolomonhenry/stutter-hold/README.md

-# stutter-hold
+# Stutter + Hold
-Porting Stutter + Hold to JUCE
+Learning cpp by porting our previous plugin Stutter + Hold to JUCE.